WePesa/pizza-demo/docs/how-it-works.md

 If you use Vagrant bloc will be included in the machine.
 If you are running this manually you will need to set bloc up yourself.

-Once the environment is set up you will need to create a bloc project by running
+Once the environment is setup you will need to create a bloc project by running

 `bloc init`